zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 4: Copy KeyVault configuration section to API App in Azure

 Before deploying the Web API to Azure, you need to add the required application settings into the configuration for the Azure API App.
-In this task, you will use the advanced configuration editor in your API App to add in the configuration settings required to connect to and retrieve secrets from Key Vault.
+In this task, you use the advanced configuration editor in your API App to add in the configuration settings required to connect to and retrieve secrets from Key Vault.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **API App** by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **contoso-api-UniqueId** App service from the list of resources.